francis2/api/csharp/services-api/docs/ContractLibraryApi.md

-Returns all entities of Contract type related to multiple entities of ContractMaturity type
+Retrieves all entities of Contract type related to multiple entities of ContractMaturity type

 ### Example
 ```csharp